-OxiClean can be used safely on white and colored washable fabrics, carpets and upholstery and on hard surfaces like tile.
-It should not be used on wool fibers, silk or leather as it may damage the fabric.
+OxiClean can be used safely on white and colored washable fabrics, carpets, and upholstery and on hard surfaces such as tile.
+It should not be used on wool fibers, silk, or leather as it may damage the fabric.

 The key to successful use of OxiClean is patience and mixing the solution correctly.
 Follow the guidelines on the package as to the amount to use per gallon of water.
 Be sure that all of the powder is dissolved completely before adding fabric.
 You may want to mix the powder with a bit of hot water to dissolve completely and then add to the cooler water.

 The patience comes in allowing stained items to soak for at least four hours or overnight.
 Oxygen bleach is a gentle cleaner and works more slowly than chlorine bleach.
 Just dipping a stained item in the solution for a few minutes won't bring success on tough stains.
 You will also have much more success by using dry powdered oxygen bleach verses pre-mixed liquid versions.
 The longer oxygen bleach is exposed to water, the weaker the solution becomes.